 Using strong magnets and radio waves instead of X-rays, MRI technology produces a highly detailed image of the breast.
-An MRI of the breast can be useful for many reasons, including:
+An MRI of the breast can be useful in the following situations:

 Preparing for your breast MRI